roe-dl/weewx-snmp/README.md

 packets.
 If no `[[once]]` subsubsection is present, defaults are used, fetching some general device information.
 For the `[[loop]]` subsubsection, there are no defaults.

+* `oid`: OID of the variable.
+If omitted, the section name is used for OID.
+* `conversion`: optional conversion formula
+* `name`: Observation type name used inside WeeWX
+* `unit`: The unit the reading is provided by the device.
+  That is **not** the unit the readings are to be saved to database or displayed in skins.
+For those purposes the values are converted automatically by WeeWX.
+That is the source unit.
+* `group`: Unit group, used by WeeWX to choose the right unit to save to database and to display in skins.
+  If omitted, the extension tries to determine the unit group by the unit.

 The observation types are automatically registered with WeeWX.